 When determining which parent will have sole custody over the child — that is, the parent who the child will live with for the majority of his/her childhood — courts consider the child’s health and safety, emotional and developmental needs, and the moral character of the parent.
 Courts may however, also offer joint custody programs

 - Health & Safety: The health and safety of a child is Florida family law’s top priority.
 If there is evidence of current or previous substance abuse (such as drug and alcohol addictions), mental instability, domestic violence, sexual abuse/molestation, child abuse, abandonment, or neglect within a given household, courts may be unwilling to provide custody to one or both parents.
 In fact, one or both parents who meet these qualifications may lose their parenting privileges altogether.
-A child advocate and child abuse lawyer can help protect victims in these situations.

 - Emotional & Developmental Needs: When determining which parent will have child custody, courts consider the abilities of the parents to meet the emotional and developmental needs of the child.
 The parent that is able to be actively involved and engaged with the child, create a disciplined schedule (including school work and extracurricular activities), and offer an overall stable environment is usually the parent that is granted custody.